Stable Chimera States: A Geometric Singular Perturbation Approach: Numerical results

-\begin{subsection}{Co-evolutionary Intracoupling} Analogously to the intercoupling problem, we examine the numeric results obtained by considering system \eqref{GeneralModelLGVP} with an adaptive intracoupling strength and its associated mean-field reduction \eqref{CoevolutiveIntraReducedLGVP}.
+\begin{subsection}{Coevolutionary Intracoupling} Analogously to the intercoupling problem, we examine the numeric results obtained by considering system \eqref{GeneralModelLGVP} with an adaptive intracoupling strength and its associated mean-field reduction \eqref{CoevolutiveIntraReducedLGVP}.
 To begin with, a linear feedback rule $\dot{k}_{1}=\varepsilon_{1}(-k_{1} + \gamma_{1} - \eta_{1}\rho_{1})$ is considered and in figure \ref{Fig:IntraFeedback} we present the obtained results.
 As explained earlier, the critical manifold \eqref{CoevolutiveIntraCriticalManifold} of \eqref{CoevolutiveIntraReducedLGVP} has one normally hyperbolic and attracting branch, namely $\mathcal{C}_{0}^{-}$, while the other branch is at least of saddle type.
 In figure \ref{Fig:IntraFeedback}, the stable, saddle and unstable segments of the critical manifold \eqref{CoevolutiveIntraCriticalManifold} are represented by the continuous gray, dashed green and dotted blue lines, respectively.
 Observe that we have again initialized the first population of oscillators near complete synchronization and after a transient phase, it is clear that a chimera state is produced as the order parameters $\rho_{1}$ and $R_{1}$ converge to the intersection between the critical manifold and the slow flow set of equilibria.
-Therefore, as long as an appropriate macroscopic and slow adaptive law is designed it is possible to produce diverse patterns due to the geometric properties of the mean-field \eqref{CoevolutiveIntraReducedLGVP}, and by means of theorem \ref{TheoremNetworkMeanField}, such long term dynamical features are reproduced in the network \eqref{GeneralModelLGVP}.
+Therefore, as long as an appropriate macroscopic and slow adaptive law is designed, it is possible to produce diverse patterns due to the geometric properties of the mean-field \eqref{CoevolutiveIntraReducedLGVP}, and by means of theorem \ref{TheoremNetworkMeanField}, such long term dynamical features are reproduced in the network \eqref{GeneralModelLGVP}.
+Finally, it is important to highlight the chimera-like pattern produced in figure \ref{Fig:IntraFeedback}, as it is stable for a coupling beyond the critical value, i.e. $k_{1}>2\Delta_{1}$, which without any adaptation would usually lead the network to the synchronous attractor, similar to the results obtained for weakly heterogeneous oscillators \cite{Laing2009}, but now the coevolutive mechanism allows for larger heterogeneity in the network.

 \end{subsection}